jokeofweek/jokeofweek.github.io/_posts/2020-08-30-sharing_files_with_peers.markdown

 We just finished running an event.
 Awesome.
 Maybe it was a conference, an unconference, or somewhere in the middle.
 It went well and we're feeling real proud of ourselves.
 This was also the first year we had talk transcripts as well as a professional photographer.
 We want to share this content with our organizers!
 There's one issue though... the organizers are located all over the world!

-There's plenty of options here &mdash; you could share a BigCloudProvider Folder™... maybe run an FTP server... what about physically mailing USB sticks to everyone?
+There's plenty of options here &mdash; you could share a SomeCorpCloudService™ Folder... maybe run an FTP server... what about physically mailing USB sticks to everyone?
 All very plausible options.
 But you're hesitating.
 That sounds like a lot of work for you, whether it be paying money for the storage, making sure a device stays plugged in 24/7, or licking tons of envelopes.

 What if there was a way your organizers could help forward along the content to other organizers?
 Maybe some kind of organizer-to-organizer protocol... 🤔